jeonglimkim/Portfolio/<RStudio> Computation Modeling Using Machine Learning /Trees (Decision Trees, Bagging, Random Forest, Gradient Boosting)/README.md

   show_best(metric = 'roc_auc')

 ```

 4. (15 points) Which is the best model?
 Defend your choice.

 -   Although random forest model had a very close accuracy level to the gradient boostingmodel, the gradient boosting model is the best model out of four models.
 If one carefully tune parameters, gradient boosting can result in better performance than random forest.

 5. (15 points) Evaluate the performance of the best model selected in the previous question using the test set (`gss_test.csv`) by calculating and presenting the classification error rate and AUC of this model.
 Compared to the fit evaluated on the training set, does this "best" model generalize well?
 Why or why not?
 How do you know?

-- Compared to the fit evaluated on the training set, the ‘best’ model did generalize well.
+-   Compared to the fit evaluated on the training set, the 'best' model did generalize well.
 We can see this by calculating the classification error rate and AUC of the model.

 ```{r, results = 'hide'}
 gss_test <- read_csv( "gss_test.csv")